 Donations came in after World War Two to improve the grounds with toilets, changing rooms and showers being added to the air raid shelter on the site.
-For the next sisty or so years South Park continued to compete in local competitions, having success in some cups as the club gradually grew with the implimentation of junior sides.
+For the next sixty or so years South Park continued to compete in local competitions, having success in some cups as the club gradually grew with the implementation of junior sides.

 Neighbour's Reigate Town moved in with South Park in 2001 as the clubs merged.
 They were called South Park & Reigate Town FC for a couple of years before reverting to South Park FC.
 Improvements such as floodlights came to the club and in 2006 they were promoted from the Crawley & District League to the Combined Counties League.

 The FA Vase was entered for the first time in the 2008-09 season and 2010-11 saw the clubs first ever FA Cup campaign.
 At the end of that season, the team finished in third place so they were promoted to the Premier Division.
 The following season saw an excellent FA Vase run, when they reached the 4th Round of the FA Vase where they were rewarded with a long trip to the winners of the previous three tournaments, Whitley Bay.